PastVu/docs/docs/rules.md

       - 3.1.4\.
 With large size (more than 10% of the image area) copyrights and non-original captions (also see section 9).
       - 3.1.5\.
 Photographs taken after the year 2000 and other images created after 1980;
       - 3.1.6\.
 Over 50 megabytes in size;
       - 3.1.7\.
-Small size/low quality, enlarged in a graphic editor to 700 pixels or more, as well as those obtained via screen capture (screenshot), this also applies to video;
+Small size or low quality, enlarged in a graphic editor to 700 pixels or more, as well as those obtained via screen capture (screenshot), this also applies to video;
       - 3.1.8\.
 Images of museum and exhibition exhibits (paintings, sculptures, models, machines, engineering systems, mechanisms, automotive and motor vehicles and similar objects);
       - 3.1.9\.
 "Enhanced" using neural networks, AI, and other software tools and services (including digital colourisation); in other words, removing dust and reducing "digital noise" is permissible, but adding information that is not present in the original image is not; this point does not apply to cases of removing extraneous inscriptions (see section 9.2);
       - 3.1.10\.
 Containing large margins or passe-partouts frame (more than 10% of the image area, see also section 3.7);